pgtipping/Synthalyst/memory-bank/activeContext.md

 - Addressed Next.js 15.2.0 requirements for client-side hooks
 - Improved static site generation by properly handling client-side navigation
 - Fixed build errors that were preventing successful deployment

+## Current Focus - 2024-03-04

+### Standardizing Client Component Suspense Boundaries

+- Created a reusable `ClientComponentWrapper` component to standardize how client components using navigation hooks are wrapped in Suspense boundaries
+- Implemented a consistent loading UI with spinner and customizable loading text
+- Updated all pages using `useSearchParams()`, `usePathname()`, or `useRouter()` to use the new wrapper component
+- Documented the pattern in `.cursorrules` for future development
+- Ensured all components comply with Next.js 15.2.0+ requirements for client-side navigation hooks

+### Next Steps

+- Test the deployment to confirm that all fixes resolve the Vercel build errors
+- Consider extending the wrapper component to support different loading UI variants
+- Create additional utility components for other common patterns
+- Implement automated tests to verify proper Suspense boundary implementation